ajbrookhouse/Othello/README.md

 # Othello
-An implementation of the board game Othello in python
+A Genetic Reinforcement Learning Approach to the Board Game Othello

 The rules to othello can be read here (https://www.ultraboardgames.com/othello/game-rules.php).
 In this game, the player always plays as the white pieces and goes first.
 The Computer is the black pieces and goes second.